Harmeet Dhillon: Shift in division priorities

-Rolling back DEI and affirmative‑action enforcement

-Shortly after taking office, Dhillon’s division launched investigations into DEI and affirmative-action policies at public institutions.
+Shortly after taking office, Dhillon's division launched investigations into DEI and affirmative-action policies at public institutions.
 The DOJ opened a civil rights investigation into Minnesota's Department of Human Services, deeming its requirement that supervisors justify hiring candidates from non‑underrepresented groups as potentially illegal race and sex discrimination.
 Parallel probes were launched into hiring practices at George Mason University and the University of California system.
-In higher education, the DOJ's pressure led to the resignation of the University of Virginia president after he failed to dismantle DEI programs, a clear indication of the administration’s broad DEI crackdown.
+In higher education, the DOJ's pressure led to the resignation of the University of Virginia president after he failed to dismantle DEI programs, a clear indication of the administration's broad DEI crackdown.

-Repealing police reform settlements

-In May 2025, Dhillon’s leadership prompted the DOJ to formally cancel consent decrees with the Minneapolis and Louisville police departments—agreements reached under prior administrations to address systemic misconduct.
+In May 2025, Dhillon's leadership prompted the DOJ to formally cancel consent decrees with the Minneapolis and Louisville police departments—agreements reached under prior administrations to address systemic misconduct.
 Investigations in other jurisdictions were suspended or reversed, with critics warning these moves strip away federal oversight structures essential for police accountability.

-Strategic shift in enforcement priorities

 Under Dhillon, the division repositioned itself to prioritize cases involving antisemitism (especially on campus protests), gun rights enforcement, religious liberties focused on Christian groups, and challenges to transgender rights in sports.
 Concurrently, enforcement actions concerning voting rights, systemic employment discrimination, disability access, housing discrimination, and police misconduct were de‑emphasized or dropped entirely.
-Civil rights advocates and former division officials have criticized this shift as a departure from the division’s statutory mandate to protect marginalized communities.
+Civil rights advocates and former division officials have criticized this shift as a departure from the division's statutory mandate to protect marginalized communities.

+Dhillon signed the DOJ letter in the 2025 Texas redistricting.

+After the 2025 Brown University shooting, Dhillon amplified a theory misidentifying a pro-Palestinian Brown University undergraduate student as the perpetrator.
+A different individual, Claudio Neves Valente, was subsequently identified as the shooter.

+Dhillon decided that the Civil Rights Division would not open an investigation into whether ICE agent Jonathan Ross's involvement in the killing of Renée Good violated her federal rights.
+This led to the resignation of the criminal section chief, principal deputy chief, deputy chief, and acting deputy chief.

 Personal life

-Dhillon's first marriage to D. Singh in 1989 ended in divorce in 1991.
+Dhillon began an arranged marriage with a physician, D. Singh, in 1989 that ended in divorce in 1991, with Dhillon describing the relationship as abusive.
 Her second marriage to Kanwarjit Singh in 1994 ended in divorce in 2004.
 Her third marriage was to Sarvjit Singh Randhawa, lasting 13 years.
-Randhawa died in 2024 after battling Parkinson's disease and cancer.
+Randhawa died in 2024 of Parkinson's disease and cancer.

+Dhillon is an avid knitter who describes herself as a "knitter" before "lawyer," and regularly posts photos of her knitting projects to her Instagram and X accounts.
+On December 28, 2025, Dhillon tweeted a photo of a knit cap with the caption, "This hat is an hour behind schedule thanks to influencer retards."